zglue/zglue_doc/zDK_Bootloader_Guide.md

 ## Application Upgrade Process

-1. build two image with different version, one is located in *0x20000*, another is programed on *0x60000* ,
+1. build two images with different version, one is located in *0x20000*, another is programed on *0x60000* ,

    assume the max of image length is *0x40000* .